The desert awaits you

 Blessed with majestic mountain ranges, an impressive coastline, and rivers of praline-hued desert sand, the Sultanate of Oman’s features feel plucked from the “Arabian Nights” cartoon series of my childhood.
-Although the choice between camping on Jebel Akhdar mountain, Jet Skiing at Al Mouj Marina, or a daylong safari on the deserts can be an extremely difficult one, I will almost always choose the sand dunes.
+Although the choice between camping on Jebel Akhdar mountain, Jet Skiing at Al Mouj Marina, or a daylong safari in the desert can be an extremely difficult one, I will almost always choose the sand dunes.

 The two deserts that everyone who visits Oman must consider are the Sharqiyah Sands, which is about three hours from Muscat, and Rub‘ al-Khali, which is a six-hour drive from the capital.
 While Sharqiyah is easily accessible, Rub‘ al-Khali is a magnet for adventure travelers and explorers.
 Also known as the Empty Quarter, it is the largest sand desert in the world, spread across Oman, Saudi Arabia, United Arab Emirates, and Yemen.
 The dunes here are monstrously tall, towering above white, flat plains.
 The world’s tallest rises to nearly 1,500 feet in Oman’s Rub‘ al-Khali.
 One of the Earth’s hottest and driest environments, the Empty Quarter is uninhabited.
 If you are looking to be disconnected from the world as you know it, the aptly named desert is the place for you.